ACVIM Consensus Statement

 of combined angiotensin-converting enzyme inhibitors and

-spironolactone on serum K1, Mg 21, and Na1
+spironolactone on serum K1, Mg 21, and Na1 concentrations in

 small dogs with degenerative mitral valve disease.
 J Vet Cardiol